 Anderson Cooper and Star Jones.
-Cooper recently said he wasn’t happy with the way Star Jones reacted to his announcement last summer in which he declared publicly for the first time that he is gay and called her hypocritical.
+Cooper said he wasn’t happy with the way Jones reacted to his announcement in which he declared publicly for the first time that he is gay and called her hypocritical.
 “I seem to recall her hawking her wedding every single day to get free products when she was on 'The View' and I seem to recall her lying about her gastric bypass surgery and making everybody else lie about it as well,” he said.

 Joan Rivers and Chelsea Handler.
 Rivers has said of Handler, "She's an ordinary girl that was f--king somebody high up in the industry and they gave her a break and she's doing okay."
 Handler, 36, dated 56-year-old Ted Harbert, the CEO of Comcast Entertainment Group, for four years before the two split in 2010.
 Handler's response?
 "Joan Rivers?
-What the f--k do I care about Joan Rivers?" she shot back when asked about her reaction to Rivers' recent criticism of her.
+What the f--k do I care about Joan Rivers?" she shot back when asked about her reaction to Rivers' criticism of her.

 Star Jones and NeNe Leakes.
-After stating on "Ellen" that she and Star Jones "are okay right now," Leakes went on to dish some harsh criticism.
+After stating on "Ellen" that she and Jones "are OK right now," Leakes went on to dish some harsh criticism.
 "I don't think she's easy to get along with," the reality star began, starting off mildly.
 "She's a tough girl."
 Then Leakes added about Jones, "She is bossy; she is manipulative, conniving.
 And I'm not even being funny.
 I think that is real.
 I honestly think that is who she is."

 Bristol Palin and Keith Olbermann.
-Olbermann called her 'the worst person in the world' on MSNBC for her position on abstinence, prompting the "Dancing With the Stars" alum to post a letter to the MSNBC host on her page to defend her position as an abstinence advocate, despite having a baby as a teen.
+Olbermann called her "the worst person in the world" on MSNBC for her position on abstinence, prompting the "Dancing With the Stars" alum to post a letter to the MSNBC host on her page to defend her position as an abstinence advocate, despite having a baby as a teen.
 "What Mr. Olbermann lacks in originality he makes up for with insincere incredulity."